nn3un/Show-Your-Work/To-Do.md

 	- [ ] Test ProjectInitializor
 	- [ ] Test scanner
 	- [ ] Test Generate Zip
-	- [ ] Create some sort of reminder every time a new tab is opened, so user can remember to start the log
+	- [ ] Create some sort of reminder every time a new tab is opened, so user can remember to start the log<\br>
 *Animator
 	- [ ] Build it